2017 Susan L. French Scholarship Recipients

-The Foundation was excited to be able to help five members attend the Chapter Leadership Institute held this year in Minneapolis, MN in July.
-Here are some insights from our attendees:
+The Foundation was excited to be able to help five members attend the Chapter Leadership Institute held last July in Minneapolis, Minnesota.
+Here are some insights from our attendees.

 I found CLI to be a great "add-on" to participation at the annual conference, and I strongly encourage ALA members to attend!